 The importance of colors has been proven by many brands.
-We associate most of the famous brands with their colors.
+We associate most of the famous brands with their logo color.
 For example, when we think of Netflix, we imagine red, Facebook is blue, Starbucks is green.
 These color associations have been imprinted in our minds through perfectly executed campaigns.

-Luckily, choosing the perfect color combination for your logo shouldn’t be a guesswork.
-Now, in this article we’re going to help you choose your perfect logo color.
+Luckily, choosing the perfect color combination for your logo shouldn’t be guesswork.
+Now, in this article, we’re going to help you choose your perfect logo color.
 How?
 We’ll speak about what to consider while choosing a logo color, its meaning, and will share some tips on logo color combinations.

 So, let’s get the ball rolling!